jose-perales/math-devcontainer/README.md

 First, I create a directory called `module-{x}` where `x` is that week's module number.

-Then, I create a markdown like [assignment-example.md](module-example/assignment-example.md).
-I generally use inline latex in markdown for all the problem sets, see the example assignment for more details.
+Then, I create a text file like [assignment-example.md](module-example/assignment-example.md).
+See the example assignment for more details.

 The devcontainer includes a full LaTeX toolchain (TeX Live) plus [ChkTeX](https://www.nongnu.org/chktex/) for linting LaTeX source.
-The previous automatic markdown→PDF on save via pandoc has been removed to keep the image lean and simplify dependencies.
-You can still export Markdown to PDF manually (e.g. using VS Code's Markdown PDF extensions or an external pandoc install on your host) if desired.

 To lint a LaTeX file you can run: